reneric/vhx-promise/README.md

-# Async/promisified Vimeo OTT/VHX Node.js API Client
+# Async/promisified Vimeo OTT Node.js API Client

 Use the Vimeo OTT (vhx) API client with async/await or promises.